FlagOpen/FlagEmbedding/docs/source/Introduction/installation.rst

     git clone https://github.com/FlagOpen/FlagEmbedding.git
     cd FlagEmbedding
-    # If you do not want to finetune the models, you can install the package without the finetune dependency:
+    # If you do not need to finetune the models, you can install the package without the finetune dependency:
     pip install  .
-    # If you want to finetune the models, you can install the package with the finetune dependency:
+    # If you want to finetune the models, install the package with the finetune dependency:
     pip install  .[finetune]

 For development in editable mode:

 .. code:: bash

-    # If you do not want to finetune the models, you can install the package without the finetune dependency:
+    # If you do not need to finetune the models, you can install the package without the finetune dependency:
     pip install -e .
-    # If you want to finetune the models, you can install the package with the finetune dependency:
+    # If you want to finetune the models, install the package with the finetune dependency:
     pip install -e .[finetune]

 PyTorch-CUDA